 Similarly, for producing P_3 level of output, a minimum of OL_1 amount of labour input is required.
 A smaller amount of labour input will not allow the producer to attain P_3 level of output.
-With OL_1 amount of labour, OK_1 amount of capital must be used and any additions to capital input beyond OK_1 would result in smaller output.
-Therefore, the marginal product of capital is zero at point A. This point represents intensive margin for capital because an increase in the amount of capital input beyond OK_1 with a fixed labour input of OL_1 will reduce rather than augment output.
+With OL_1 amount of labour, OK_1 amount of capital must be used and any additions to capital input beyond OK_1 would not increase output.
+This point represents intensive margin for capital because an increase in the amount of capital input beyond OK_1 with a fixed labour input of OL_1 does not augment output.
 At point A on P_3 , capital has been substituted for labour to the maximum extent.
-Thus, above ridge line OK in Fig. 7.9, we have Stage III for capital.
+Thus, above ridge line OK in Fig. 8.9, we have Stage III for capital.
 The marginal rate of technical substitution of capital for labour (MRTSKL) is zero, which means that the marginal rate of technical substitution of labour for capital (MRTSKL) is infinite or undefined.

-The line OK in Fig. 7.9 connects the point of zero marginal product of capital.
+The line OK in Fig. 8.9 connects the point of zero marginal product of capital.
 We have designated it as the upper ridge line.
 Similarly, the line OL designated as the lower ridge line joins the points of zero marginal product of labour.